Awareness

 Our Impact

-Amplified faith-based prophetic advocacy nationwide with annual public policy reports, pilgrimages to historic civil rights sites, and media coverage in outlets such as the Tampa Bay Times, Christianity Today, and The Washington Post.
+Amplified faith-based prophetic advocacy nationwide through annual public policy reports and engagement that generated coverage in leading media outlets, including the Tampa Bay Times, Christianity Today, Associate Press , PBS and The Washington Post.

 The Need